migration

 How long does a Kareo-to-Medi migration take?

-Plan for thirty to forty-five days from contract signing to first production use for a single client practice, including payer enrollment work.
-For a multi-client billing company, practices move in waves — a book of eight clients typically takes six to eight weeks.
-The clock starts from your written non-renewal notice to Tebra, which the current Tebra pricing policy sets at sixty days before the end of the term.
-Check your actual contract for the notice requirement, because legacy Kareo agreements may differ.
+Use around one business day per practice as the Medi cutover estimate once exports and payer-enrollment inputs are ready.
+For a multi-client billing company, practices still move in waves.
+The separate clock starts from your written non-renewal notice to Tebra, which the current pricing policy sets at 60 days before the end of the term.
+Check your contract, because legacy Kareo agreements may differ.

 Do we have to re-enroll with every payer when leaving Kareo/Tebra?

-Yes, in most cases.
+In most cases, yes.
 Tebra routes claims through Trizetto Provider Solutions; Medi routes through Stedi.
-Changing clearinghouses means new trading-partner relationships for every payer that did not have a direct EDI connection with your billing Tax ID independent of the clearinghouse.
-Claim submission enrollment takes one to eight weeks per payer; 835 ERA enrollment is separate and takes two to eight weeks.
-Anthem and Elevance plans route through Availity, which requires its own setup.
+Changing clearinghouses means new trading-partner relationships for every payer without a direct EDI connection to your billing Tax ID independent of the clearinghouse.
+Claim submission enrollment takes one to eight weeks per payer; 835 ERA enrollment is separate at two to eight weeks.
+Anthem and Elevance plans route through Availity, which needs its own setup.
 Start enrollment the day the new contract is signed.

 Can we import open Kareo claims into Medi rather than working them in Tebra?